pprevos/r4h2o/manuscript/r4h2o_08_cleaning.md

 table(customers$term, useNA = "ifany")
 ```

 The `table()` function forms part of the core R functionality.
 In the previous case study, we already saw the `count()` function of the Tidyverse.
 This function includes `NA` values.
-Another advantage of this function is that the output is a data frame, which we can use for further calculations or visualise with ggplot2.
+Another advantage of this function is that the output is a data frame, which we can use for further calculations or visualise with ggplot.

 {format: r, line-numbers: false}
 ```